nuagenetworks/nuagenetworks.github.io/_posts/2016-02-20-Go Bambo Go.md

     }
 {% endhighlight %}

 So here, we create a PushCenter and we give it a handler function.
-Everytime a event occurs on the system, the PushCenter will call this handler method, passing it the notification.
+Everytime an event occurs on the system, the PushCenter will call this handler by passing it the notification.
 You can see that we've removed all the prints.
-We also add a little dirty `Sleep` at the end so we are sure we will receive all the events before the program terminates.
+We also add a little dirty `Sleep` at the end of the code to be sure we will receive all the events before the program exits.

 Once more, run it and you'll see: